-UVA students (graduate and undergraduate), faculty members, and staff members who face the challenges of financial hardships, hunger and/or food insecurity are welcome to use our food pantry.
+UVA students (graduate and undergraduate) and UVA employees are welcome to use our food pantry.
 There are no eligibility requirements to use the pantry.
-Any demographic or utilization survey information is optional and anonymous.
+Any demographic or utilization survey information that pantry users provide is optional and anonymous.

 - Our food pantry is stocked with a range of non-perishable staple items (tuna, noodle bowls, rice, nuts, peanut butter, oatmeal, beans, soups, applesauce, etc.)

 - The refrigerator in our pantry also has packaged dairy products (cheese, milk, yogurt, soymilk)

 - Basic hygiene products (tampons, pads, deodorant) are available in the drawer in our pantry.